 The role of the mentor is to provide unofficial support, answering the ‘dumb’ questions all new staff have, chatting about the realities of industry work, introducing them to others in the company and sharing their observations on career enhancement.
 Note that a mentor might be an experienced co-worker, someone from HR or accounts with tremendous soft skills or the company CEO.
 This role can be seen as a growth opportunity for existing staff.

 Typically this is learning your core technology plus two or three soft skills.
 These are set by the student and will form the foundation of their expected academic outcomes.
 Supporting the student means finding opportunities for students to apply these skills and offering encouragement and guidance if or when the outcomes are disappointing.
 Example opportunities might include leading end of sprint presentations, engaging directly with customers to scope solutions or organising a staff lunch event.

 To have periodic access to the student.

-We are required to fulfill pastoral care obligations and may catch up with them on your premises.
-Typically this is for 23-30 minutes a fortnight.
+We are required to fulfil pastoral care obligations and may catch up with them on your premises.
+Typically might be for 20-30 minutes a fortnight.